Their neighbour was arrested on terrorism charges. This is how the 'typical American community' reacted

 Inside Saddlebrook, though, nothing felt so apocalyptic.
 The seasonal flags were flapping on front porches, fresh pansies were planted around mailboxes, and it was a good day for the spreading of the pine straw.
 They all kept at it, chatting about their allergies and whether the rain was going to hold off.

-"You've got to see my vegetable garden," George said to a neighbour.
+"You've got to see my vegetable garden," Biscan said to a neighbour.

-"Good morning, Maria," Jeff said when he saw her.
+"Good morning, Maria," LaMore said when he saw her.

-Tom wiped sweat off his face.
-"Mrs Evans, I'm done," he said to Alice, who was deep in a flower bed.
+Tom Evans wiped sweat off his face.
+"Mrs Evans, I'm done," he said to his wife, who was deep in a flower bed.

 "Go home, have a beer, relax," a neighbour told him.

-Mickey checked over the work, making sure the pine straw was evenly distributed around the flowers at the entrance and by the pool, then he stopped for a moment and looked around at what his middle-class American subdivision was becoming.
+Norris checked over the work, making sure the pine straw was evenly distributed around the flowers at the entrance and by the pool, then he stopped for a moment and looked around at what his middle-class American subdivision was becoming.

-"We've still got to do the far end of the neighborhood - we got the hill and the first house on the left," he said, and kept working.
+"We've still got to do the far end of the neighbourhood - we got the hill and the first house on the left," he said, and kept working.

 When he noticed that the sky looked like rain, he picked up the pace, hauling a few leftover bales down to yards for people to spread around their gardens.

-He cranked the leaf blower, clearing off the sidewalks and pool deck, and soon, Pine Straw Day 2019 was over.
+He cranked the leaf blower, clearing off the footpaths and pool deck, and soon, Pine Straw Day 2019 was over.
 He got back into his truck and drove home, passing six "For Sale" signs along the way, which he said was not unusual for the end of the school year.

 He was optimistic that property values would hold, and one Sunday, a steady and diverse stream of people toured an open house down the street, a yellow-beige Heritage.